 A MEMORIAL TO THE VIETNAMESE VICTIMS OF THE AMERICAN WAR

-My Lai Memorial Traveling Exhibit provides participants with a powerful anti-war experience.
-The experience invites participants to make a renewed commitment to peace and social justice and provides opportunities to support initiatives working to reduce violence and militarism both at home and abroad.
+My Lai Memorial Traveling Exhibit provided participants with a powerful anti-war experience.
+The experience invited participants to make a renewed commitment to peace and social justice and provided opportunities to support initiatives working to reduce violence and militarism both at home and abroad.

 Forty informational panels help to humanize and understand the Vietnamese as a people and the impact of the American War on families, the land and their way of life.

 Learn about local organizations that promote peace and oppose war and violence as a means to resolve conflict.
 Participants shared actions they have taken in the past or would like to take to work for peace and justice in their own communities and in the world today.

 ORIGINAL VIDEO: “I ALWAYS SAW THEM AS HUMAN”

 U.S. Army Tiger Force veteran Dennis Stout brings you along with his unit as they move through small villages near My Lai in 1967.
 Learn first-hand about the painful consequences of our military actions on Vietnamese families in the Northern Provinces of S. Vietnam.